milad-alizadeh/Apperitif/README.md

 ## EAS Update (JavaScript Updates)

 EAS Update, also part of Expo Application Services, allows for expedited updates of non-native code changes.
 It's a powerful tool for pushing quick updates directly to users' devices without going through the standard app store review process.
+This mean the user does not need to download a new version of the from app store.
 This feature is particularly useful for bug fixes, performance improvements, and small feature enhancements that don't involve native code changes.

 The process for using EAS Update is: